sjdonado/carlitos-tuto/README.md

 # Carlitos tuto
-React from scratch meet talks
+React from scratch using firebase as backend